-All entities must annually file an economic substance notification form with the Registrar of Companies.
+All entities must annually file an economic substance notification form with the General Registrar for any period in which they are registered in the Cayman Islands.
 The notification form must be filed by the registered office and is a pre-requisite to being able to file the annual return for the entity.
 Accordingly, failure to file the notification form in January of each year will mean the entity is not in good standing with the Registrar until both forms are filed.